Chinhui Juhn

 Chinhui Juhn is the Henry Graham Professor of Economics at the University of Houston, a Research Associate of the National Bureau of Economic Research, and a Research Fellow of IZA Institute of Labor Economics.
 She graduated from Yale University in 1984, and completed her PhD in economics at the University of Chicago in 1991.
+She is an Editor of the American Economic Review, one of the most cited journals in the world.
 Together with her husband, Edward R. Allen III, she is a patron of the arts in Houston.

 Research

 Juhn's dozens of published papers have included such topics as wage inequality, labor force participation, earnings instability, and the impact of trade policies on gender inequality.
 Her work describing various features of the labor market has been cited many times in the New York Times.